XcomReborn/Replay_Anonymizer/README.md

 Download the replay_anonymizer.py file into the directory containing the COH1 replay files you want to anonymize.

 replay_anonymizer.py input.rec output.rec

+input.rec -> The file you want to anonymize output.rec -> The file you want to create

 Result: